April 4, 2005

 Speaking English in some parts of Europe is like driving in New York City: you'll only get to where you're going with perseverance.
 People will get impatient with you, and vice versa, but each of you will be right in only the context of your own perspective.

-In France, the first question isn't "Where's the bathroom?" -- it's "Parlez-vous anglais?"
+In France, the first question isn't "Where's the restroom?" -- it's "Parlez-vous anglais?"
 After that it's a chapter of Choose Your Own Adventure.
 Either you end up on the toilet or stuck at the register creatively rephrasing your question.

 Fortunately, hands are multilingual.
 You can point, make gestures, and shape objects in every language ever conceived.
 There's room for interpretation when you point to your crotch, but they'll figure it out.